epfl-ada/ada-2024-project-sar/README.md

 1. What is the best method to predict the most successful female characters for a movie?
 2. Given that the correlation for certain factors is low, are there alternative approaches we can use to improve our predictions?
 3. How do you suggest handling missing or incomplete data, especially with categorical features like ethnicity or trope types?
 4. What additional features or variables might be valuable to include in the model to predict the success of a female character ?

+## How to use the library
+data repository:
+test repository :
+results.ipynd